fr4nk5ch31n3r/gtransfer/INSTALL.md

 source the [bash completion file] for an improved user experience and you are ready to go.

+> **NOTICE:** Due to the used implementation for finding its configuration and
+> library files, the gtransfer scripts will not use the configuration and
+> library files from the git repository as long as another gtransfer system or
+> user installation is available on the same host.
+This is also true if native
+> OS packages are already installed.
+The gtransfer scripts will then use the
+> first available path with configuration and library files.

 [gtransfer git repository]: https://github.com/fr4nk5ch31n3r/gtransfer.git
 [bash completion file]: #242-bash-completion